Crossroads (British TV series): 1964–1988

+In 1970, Jill married John Crayne (Mark Rivers), who, it turned out is already married with a wife and two young daughters living in Switzerland.
+Jill had therefore married a bigamist, making the marriage null and void; this led Jill to attempt suicide.
+Following her recovery, Jill turned her attention to down-to-earth electrician Stan Harvey (Edward Clayton), whom she married the following year.
+In 1975, Jill gave birth to a daughter, Sarah Jane Harvey (Sorrel Dunger).
+In 1977, Stan spent some time on business in Germany and it was during his absence that Jill had an affair with her step-brother, Anthony Mortimer (Jeremy Sinden) to whom she became pregnant, with their child Matthew, who was subsequently born in 1978.
+Despite trying to reconcile, Jill and Stan's marriage ended in him winning a bitter custody battle, which led to him and Sarah Jane moving to Germany.
+Anthony thereafter took Matthew to live in New York.
+Jill had a one-night stand with a television engineer, and again attempted suicide.
+Jill meets womanising accountant and later Crossroads manager Adam Chance (Tony Adams) on Christmas Day 1978, and in 1983 they are eventually married.
+This said, by 1988, Jill leaves Adam for a new life with publican John Maddingham (Jeremy Nicholas).

-Meg's sister Kitty Jarvis (Beryl Johnstone) runs a newsagents and tobacconists shop in the nearby town of Heathbury, where she lives with her pipe smoking husband Dick Jarvis (Brian Kent), and their son Brian (David Fennell), who was born in 1945.
-In the programme's pre-publicity and first episode it is stated that Dick and Kitty have a daughter Leslie, who is "out in Australia, doing very well for herself", but she is never mentioned again.
-Dick is initially unemployed and struggles financially to the point of “borrowing” £2 from Kitty’s shop till without asking her, with suspicion of the theft falling on their lodger Patrick Wade / Philip Winter (Malcolm Young).
-After going on dates to such places as the Heathbury Bowling Alley and the motel coffee bar, Brian becomes engaged to secretary Janice Gifford (Carolyn Lyster), whom he marries in November 1965, after being rebuffed by widow woman Ruth Bailey (Pamela Greenhall).
-Ruth in turn marries Meg and Kitty's brother Andy Fraser (Ian Patterson).
-The character of Kitty was written out in 1969 after the death of actress Johnstone.
-Additional extended family members included Meg's niece Penny Richardson (Diana Grayson), Meg's adoptive son Bruce Richardson (Michael Walker), and Meg, Kitty and Andy's mother "Granny" Fraser (Mollie Maureen).
+Meg's sister Kitty Jarvis (Beryl Johnstone) ran The Shopday Store, a newsagent's and tobacconist's shop in the nearby town of Heathbury, where she lived with her pipe-smoking husband Dick Jarvis (Brian Kent), and their son Brian (David Fennell), who was born in 1945.
+In the programme's pre-publicity and first episode it is stated that Dick and Kitty have a daughter, Lesley, who is "out in Australia, doing very well for herself", unseen, she later marries Maurice Grant, a doctor at St. Joseph's Hospital Adelaide.
+Dick is initially unemployed, and struggles financially to the point of "borrowing" £2 from Kitty's shop till without asking her, with suspicion of the theft falling on their lodger Patrick Wade (Malcolm Young), who unbeknownst to Kitty and Dick is in reality an army deserter by the name of Philip Carroll.

+After going on dates to such places as the Heathbury Bowling Alley and the motel coffee bar, Brian becomes engaged to car hire secretary Janice Gifford (Carolyn Lyster), whom he marries in 1965, the same year Meg's and Kitty's brother Andy Fraser (Ian Patterson) marries widow woman Ruth Bailey (Pamela Greenhall).
+The character of Kitty was written out in 1969 after the death of actress Beryl Johnstone.
+Additional extended family members included Meg's black adopted daughter, Melanie Harper (Cleo Sylvestre), Meg's adoptive son Bruce Richardson (Michael Walker), Meg's niece Penny Richardson (Diana Grayson), and Meg, Kitty and Andy's mother "Granny" Fraser (Mollie Maureen).
 Dick's father Enoch Jarvis (Jack Hayes) also makes an appearance.